mariokernich/odapu-abap/README.md

 ![Table view](./images/table-switch.gif)

-Easily add and modify filter and sorter definitions by choosing properties from the selected entity.
+Quickly add or edit filter and sorter definitions by selecting properties from the chosen entity.

 ![Filter](./images/filter.gif)